|12th August || Censorship Terminated |

 In 2000, the BBFC classified a tape for Ben Dover showing a few brief instances of fluid being ejected from the vagina which we did not at the time consider to be 'urolagnia'.
 However, subsequent expert medical advice informed us that

 events and so we have no 'official correspondence' to offer.
 All the Police provided was verbal advice, as we may ask them to do from time to time, that such material, were it to be put before a Jury, would be likely to be found against.
 They did not

 say, as the story suggests, that they intended a crusade against such material, nor did they threaten that the BBFC would be prosecuted.
 The Police simply and factually stated that Juries would be likely to convict such material were this tape to find

 its way into a courtroom.
 In the light of this information and our medical advice, the BBFC asked for the 'squirting' sequences in Squirt Queens to be cut.
 These sequences in fact form only a small part of the work in question and, once removed,

 would still leave a viable hardcore sex tape.
 Squirt Queens was not refused classification, as suggested by Melon Farmers.
 The Board simply asked for cuts to what our latest advice suggested was a potentially legally actionable depiction of

 urolagnia.
 We are currently awaiting resubmission of the cut version.
 Ben Dover was in fact invited to supply evidence that our medical advice was incorrect and that the scenes shown were in fact 'female ejaculation'.
 Although he initially undertook to

 do this, he was ultimately unable to provide any such evidence or any medical opinion that would back up his position.

-When making decisions the BBFC is required to consider what kind of material is likely to be found against by the Courts.
-We are not able to classify obscene, or otherwise illegal, material.
-In order to establish what is
+When making decisions the BBFC is required to consider what kind of material is likely to be

-means that the BBFC is seeking to avoid classifying obscene material based on current standards of acceptability, something we have
+against.
+This does not mean, as implied by Melon Farmers, that the Police are making decisions on our behalf.
+It simply means that the BBFC is seeking to avoid classifying obscene material based on current standards of acceptability, something we have

 |14th March || Holocaust at the BBFC |

 news about how Cannibal Holocaust is faring at the BBFC but at least the trailer has now been passed.